santiment/sanbase2/docs/composable-api-plans-handover.md

 ### UI.
 Self-serve purchase surface
 **What:** Pricing page / checkout reflecting the three-column offering (§1.1): composable package builder (left), Institutional CTA (middle), Enterprise contact CTA (right).
 Package checkout needs SC + SL.
 Institutional can use existing single-plan subscribe once **IN** lands.
 Enterprise is contact/sales, not cart.
 **Depends on:** SC, SL for packages; IN for Institutional button; EP only for copy/CTA. ⚠️ **Confirm ownership** — if this is a frontend-team deliverable, say so explicitly in the epic rather than leaving it unassigned.
+**Blocks the launch on its own:** the SanAPI pricing page crashes when the Business plans are withdrawn (§10.2).
+That fix is needed even if the package builder ships later, because it gates the moment we stop selling the old plans — and until the builder does ship, withdrawal leaves the "For Business" tab as a single contact-sales card.

 ### TR.
 Trial & dunning semantics
 **What:** There is a 14-day trial (`subscription.ex:33`) and `past_due` / `unpaid` statuses.
 Decide: do bundle subs get trials?
 Trial × 5 packages?
 Behavior on dunning — full revoke or degrade to a base package?
 Also the response-size note in §6.2.